StefanVermeent/projectlog/README.md

 # The purpose of `projectlog`

-Good project management is a crucial part of a researcher’s workflow.

-`projectlog` helps researchers managing and documenting their project from start to finish.
-The three core aims of `projectlog` are to help
+Good project management and documentation is a crucial part any researcher’s workflow.
+Not only does it make your own life easier, but it makes it easier to share your code, data, and other materials with other researchers. `projectlog` helps researchers managing and documenting their project from start to finish.
+The three core aims of `projectlog` are to help with:
-with:

 1.  **Initiation**: Set up or convert your R project following best practices using a convenient project template.